 We are a full member of the European Association for Quality Assurance in Higher Education (ENQA) - the umbrella organisation for quality assurance agencies in the European Higher Education Area.
 Full membership of ENQA shows that an agency complies with the Standards and Guidelines for Quality Assurance in the European Higher Education Area.

 Compliance with these standards is checked every five years through an independent review.
-Our last ENQA review took place in February 2018.
+Our last ENQA review took place in December 2023.
 The review report is published on the ENQA website.
-QAA is currently undergoing its five-yearly external ENQA review; this is scheduled to finish in December 2023.